cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 where `max_measurement` defines the largest valid measurement.

-The range check is accomplished by encoding the measurement as a vector of field elements with value zero or one, such that a weighted sum of the "bits" can only be in this range.
-All but one of the weights are successive powers of two, as in a binary bit decomposition, and the last weight is chosen such that the sum of all weights is equal to `max_measurement`.
-With these weights, valid measurements have either one or two possible representations as a vector of 0/1 field elements, and invalid measurements cannot be represented.
+The range check is accomplished by encoding the measurement as a vector of field elements with value zero or one, such that a weighted sum of these values can only be in the range `[0, max_measurement]`.
+All but one of the weights are successive powers of two, as in the binary bit decomposition, and the last weight is chosen such that the sum of all weights is equal to `max_measurement`.
+With these weights, valid measurements have either one or two possible representations as vectors of field elements with value zero or one, and invalid measurements cannot be represented.

 The validity circuit checks that each entry of the bit vector has a value of zero or one.
 It uses the polynomial-evaluation gadget `PolyEval` specified in